 If that sounds too gruesome (and not instagrammable at all), remind yourself that you are here for the adventure.
 Pack some chocolate as a reward for your shattered senses.

 Alternatively, you can swim in the ocean.
-I did in Kabak, but there is also the Butterfly valley (the village of Faralya) and the Patara beach on the way.
+I did in Kabak, but there is also the Butterfly Valley (the village of Faralya) and the Patara beach on the way.

 Read more: How To Hike From Trapani to Erice + On To Tonnara di Bonagia (Sicily)

-Okay.
-Now, what are the finest 5* camping spots?
+Accommodation on the Lycian way or Where are the finest 5* camping spots?

 You already know you´re in for some serious mountains.
 For that reason, a little bit of planning where to stay for the night won´t hurt!